-The selling unitholder has granted the underwriter an option, exercisable for 30 days after the date of the underwriting agreement, to purchase, from time to time, in whole or in part, up to an aggregate of 600,000 common units at the public offering price less underwriting discounts and commissions.
+The selling unitholder has granted the underwriter an option, exercisable for 30 days after the date of the underwriting agreement, to purchase, from time to time, in whole or in part, up to an aggregate of 600,000 common units at the public offering price less underwriting discounts and commissions; provided that the purchase price payable by the underwriter for any option units will be less an amount equal to any distributions declared by us and payable on each common unit offered hereby but not on such option units being purchased.
 To the extent that this option is exercised, the underwriter will be obligated, subject to certain conditions, to purchase these additional common units from the selling unitholder.